 During the last two decades, the Dominican Republic has sought to foster a highly receptive environment for international investors, adopting policies that minimize regulatory obstacles and, at the same time, provide assistance and incentives to foreign companies and individuals to bring capital into the country.
-As a result, the country has become the number one recipient of direct foreign investment in the region: 21 billion dollars' worth from 2006 to 2015.
+As a result, the Dominican Republic has become the number one recipient of foreign direct investment in the region: 24 billion dollars' worth from 2006 to 2016.